Tesco Hudl 2: Software and applications

-The tablet ran on Google’s Android operating system, giving it some advanced features such as voice search.
+The tablet ran on Google’s Android operating system, providing features such as voice search.
 It had access to Google’s collection of apps including Chrome and Google Maps.
 It also had some of the same software as the first Hudl such as BlinkBox, allowing the user to purchase or rent films.
 The Hudl 2 came with new e-reader software for viewing e-books.
-As it is Tesco's product, there was an emphasis on encouraging the users to continue or start shopping in Tesco by having services such as Tesco Direct and Tesco Bank in folders available from the home-screen.
-The 'My Tesco' launcher was present as it was for the first Hudl, allowing the users to access shopping interests such as their Clubcard account or to find their nearest Tesco store.
+As it was Tesco's product, there was an emphasis on encouraging the users to continue or start shopping in Tesco by having services such as Tesco Direct and Tesco Bank in folders available from the home-screen.
+The 'My Tesco' launcher was present as it was for the first Hudl, allowing the users to perform actions such as access their Clubcard account or to find their nearest Tesco store.

 Child use

-Tesco promoted the Hudl 2 as a family tablet.
-Their dedicated child safety app came bundled in an attempt to achieve this goal.
-This app let a user create a separate account for each user and limited accessible web content based on the user's age range.
-Other features of the child safety app included being able to control the amount of time users are allowed to use the device each day and the ability to block entire apps from users.
+Tesco marketed the Hudl 2 as a family tablet and included a dedicated child safety app to achieve this goal.
+The app allowed users to create separate accounts for each user and limited accessible web content based on the user’s age range.
+Other features of the child safety app included the ability to control the amount of time users were allowed to use the device each day and the ability to block entire apps from users.

 Reception

-Reviewers were impressed by the specifications of the tablet for its price point: Chris Finnamore of ExpertReviews rated it 5/5, calling it a "vast improvement" over the Hudl 1.
+Reviewers were impressed by the specifications of the tablet for its price point: Chris Finnamore of ExpertReviews rated it 5 out of 5, calling it a "vast improvement" over the Hudl 1.
 CNET wrote "it has more than enough to satisfy most families and its wealth of parental control information will help you arm your kids with the knowledge they need to stay safe online".
 The parental control options were lauded by other reviewers as well; AndroidCentral described how "owners are asked if they wish to configure the hudl2 to block sensitive content, restrict the amount of time a child can use the product, and more".
 A shared point of praise among reviews was that of the Hudl 2’s strong push towards family and less savvy customer usage.
 The Independent were particularly impressed with the Get Started app.
 They said "Get Started offers comprehensive and clear tips on how to use the tablet for everything from shopping to gaming, as well as showing some basic security measures and ways to share the Hudl safely among family members".

 Despite the many successes of the Hudl 2, reviewers were displeased with some of the more fundamental specifications.
 The five megapixel camera was described as "shoddy" by The Independent, and many reviewers were unimpressed with the battery life.
 As with many tablets, the Hudl 2 came with several preinstalled apps of varying usefulness which cannot be removed but can be disabled.
 The "My Tesco" launcher is preinstalled as the default launcher, though has been described as "sluggish" by TechRadar.